SethSmigelski/jump-links-block/README.md

 ## Frequently Asked Questions (FAQ)

-### How do I edit the text, reorder, or hide a specific link?
-In the block's sidebar, go to the **Presentation** panel and click the **Editing Mode** button.
-This will reveal all the controls inside the block editor for customizing each individual link.
-When you're done, you can switch back to **Viewing Mode** to see a clean preview.
+### How is the standalone "SEO 44 Jump Links Block" plugin different from the "SEO 44" plugin?
+The main **SEO 44** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, *and* the Jump Links Block.
+This standalone **SEO 44 Jump Links Block** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite. if you are using the SEO 44 plugin, *already* have access to the Jump Links Block and do not need to install this standalone block plugin.

+### Are Jump To Links the same as Site Links?
+While they look similar, **sitelinks** and **jump to links** are two different features in Google's search results.
+The main difference is where the links take the user.

+* **Sitelinks:** Links to **separate pages** on the same website (site-level navigation).
+They most often appear for branded searches when Google is confident the user wants to navigate the main sections of a specific site.
+Their purpose is to navigate a website's main sections and help users get to the most popular or important pages on a website more quickly.

+* **"Jump to" links:** Links to **different sections within the same page** (page-level navigation).
+Jump To Links are also called fragment links or in-page links.
+They typically appear for long articles, tutorials, or FAQs where a table of contents with anchor links is used.
+Their purpose is to navigate a long piece of content and take search users directly to the specific part of the page that answers their question.

+**Jump To Links** are the search result feature that the Jump Links Block is designed to create.

 ### Which heading levels will appear in the list?
 That’s your choice.
 By default, the block will create a list of the H2 headings, but you can add H3 and H4 headings (or remove h2 headings) by simply checking a box (H1 and H5 headings are not included as they are less commonly used for in-page content structure).
 Control which levels are included in the **Heading Settings** panel in the sidebar by checking or unchecking the boxes.
 You can also use the **Editing Mode** screen to exclude individual headings from your list.

+### How do I edit the text, reorder, or hide a specific link?
+In the block's sidebar, go to the **Presentation** panel and click the **Editing Mode** button.
+This will reveal all the controls inside the block editor for customizing each individual link.
+When you're done, you can switch back to **Viewing Mode** to see a clean preview.

 ### Will this block overwrite custom anchor IDs I've already added to my headings?
 No. The block is designed to be smart about this.
 If a heading block already has a custom anchor ID, the Jump Links Block will use that existing ID and will not overwrite it.
 It only adds an ID if one is missing.
 The anchor ID is required to create semantic jump links.